EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 Till recently, it was possible to use Microsoft's Planetary Computer but this option has been stopped (please see Github discussion [here](https://github.com/microsoft/PlanetaryComputer/discussions/347)),

 Below, we use the AWS installation.
 The installation nodes are based on the coiled.io documentation [here](https://docs.coiled.io/user_guide/setup/index.html), [here](https://youtu.be/12mnkIYSekk) and [here](https://docs.coiled.io/user_guide/setup/aws/manual.html).
 The latter is for the manual installation.
-In the steps below, we follow the video [here] but add some additional steps below for setting up AWS in case you are new to this.
+In the steps below, we follow the [video of coiled]() but add some additional steps below for setting up AWS in case you are new to this.

 The steps below are done a Windows 10 computer.